 An associate of the Penn Center for Viral Hepatitis, Vincent Lo Re III, MD, MSCE, specializes in the diagnosis and treatment of patients with chronic hepatitis C virus (HCV) infection.
 In this video, Dr. Lo Re discusses how HCV affects the body, patient populations at increased risk, and potentially curative HCV treatments available at Penn Medicine.

-“Direct acting oral treatments are available,” Dr. Lo Re explained.
-“These therapies typically only require 8-12 weeks of once-daily pills, have few side effects and result in greater than 94% chance of curing chronic Hepatitis C.”
+"Direct acting oral treatments are available," Dr. Lo Re explained.
+"These therapies typically only require 8 to 12 weeks of once-daily pills, have few side effects and result in greater than 94% chance of curing chronic Hepatitis C."